-Shawn MacArthur, the kindhearted son of an Alabama wrestling coach, makes a grim living selling fake products on the streets in New York.
-After dealing with thieving punks, he's discovered by bare-knuckle street-fight manager Harvey Boarden.
+Shawn MacArthur, the kind-hearted son of an Alabama wrestling coach, makes a grim living selling fake products on the streets in New York.
+After dealing with thieving punks, he's discovered by bare-knuckle/street-fight manager, Harvey Boarden.
 He soon proves himself worthy and starts earning a small fortune, part of which he volunteers to spend on single mother Zulay Velez.
-Shawn doesn't cheat, and just that seems a major problem, notably after the arrival of his Alabama high-school rival.
+Shawn doesn't cheat and that seems to be a major problem, notably after the arrival of his Alabama high-school rival.
 Written by

 The character Zulay Velez grandmother pronounces her name slightly differently than the rest of the cast at the suggestion of writer Kevin Misher.
 Misher thought it would indicate a closer relationship between Zulay and her grandmother as family/friends often have pet names for each other.
 See more »

 When Shawn crosses the street carrying a box full of umbrella's in the rain, he stumbles upon Harvey sitting inside the diner with his body facing towards him.
 As he approaches him the angle in which he was sitting changes and he is now sitting with his back facing Shawn.
 See more »